sebastipa/MSC/README.md

 and verification is carried out against large-eddy simulations conducted using the Toolbox fOr Stratified Convective Atmospheres
 (TOSCA, https://github.com/sebastipa/TOSCA).

+The MSC and TOSCA projects have been supported by the Natural Sciences and Engineering Council of Canada, grant no. 556326, in a collaboration between UL Renewables and the Univerisity of British Columbia, Okanagan.

 This implementation also feature a deep-array module which, upon activation, allows to take into account the evolution of cluster wakes better than wake models alone.
 This part of the model has not been published in any journal yet, but it is described in Sebastiano Stipa's PhD thesis (https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0442080).